AdobeDocs/analytics-2.0-apis/src/pages/guides/use-cases/media-edge/chapters-with-ad-timeline.md

 | --- | --- | --- | --- | --- |
 | 1 | The auto-play function occurs or Play button is pressed and the video starts loading | 0 | 0 | `/sessionStart?configId=<datastreamID>` |

 This call signals the intent of the user to play a video and returns a Session ID {SID} to the client.
 The {SID} is used to identify all subsequent tracking calls within the session.
-This call also generates a reporting event that is pushed to AEP and/or Analytics, depending on your datastream configuration.
+This call also generates a reporting event that is pushed to either Adobe Experience Platform, or Adobe Analytics, or both, depending on your datastream configuration.
 This action represents the start of the process but not yet in the *playing* state.
 Required parameters must be included, as shown in [endpoint reference](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/media-edge-apis/swagger.html).

 **Example payload**